babelouest/glewlwyd/README.md

 I recommend not to use Glewlwyd in production, more likely to test OAuth2/OpenID behavior, MFA connections, or IdP in general.
 You can also explore its functionalities and help yourself with its source code for other implementations.

-If you intend to use it in production, it's highly recommended to follow the documentation and enable only the features you will use.

 ## Experimental Single-Sign-On (SSO) server with multiple factor authentication for OAuth2 and OpenID Connect authentication

 **[Glewlwyd 2.7.6 is available](https://github.com/babelouest/glewlwyd/releases/latest).
 Feel free to [install](docs/INSTALL.md) it, test it, use it ([with precautions!](#disclaimer)), and [send feedback](https://github.com/babelouest/glewlwyd/issues) if you feel like it!**